-We are currently developing 3 movie/game storylines.
+We are developing 3 movie/game storylines.
 One teaches youth how to support one another in disaster scenarios.
-The second brings awareness to the prevalence of human trafficking in the Western World.
-We will teach youth how to avoid it and how to help organizations combat it.
-And third, we are developing a story that shows youth the psychology of evil and how easy it is for good people to be lured into acts of evil.
+The second brings awareness to the prevalence of child abuse and how to help organizations combat it.
+And the third shows youth the psychology of evil and how easy it is for good people to be lured into acts of evil.

 + People like to believe the line between good and evil is clear.
 The line is far more permeable – good can go bad, and ‘evil’ people can be redeemed.
 With this awareness, youth can consciously choose to be good.

 + In a dystopian future, a soldier searches for a cure to a biotech virus her parents released upon the world.

 + Youth unravel clues about how evil has risen in our fictional future.
 They develop tactics to defeat this evil.

 + Teens learn how to recognize evil in our own world as well as develop a proper set of morals to live by.

 + Almost 2,000 children die every year in the USA due to child abuse.
 Legal channels are often slow or ineffective.
 Biker Gangs across the world are rising up to protect these children.

 + A group of documentary filmmakers chronicle the lengths a motorcycle gang will go to protect an innocent child.